dante01yoon/codex-3d-racing-game/README.md

    python3 -m http.server 8000
    ```
 3. Visit [http://localhost:8000](http://localhost:8000) and open `index.html`.
+4. Pick a circuit from the track selector overlay (press `L` later to change tracks on the fly).

 Alternatively, launch the project with any static file server of your choice.